 It’s easy to see how this symptom can impede the person’s ability to walk and get around.
 So much so that they may require the physical assistance of someone to help them.

-What Stage Is Freezing In Parkinson’s?
+What Stage is Freezing in Parkinson’s?

-Freezing typically occurs in later stages of Parkinson’s disease, but it can occur in the early stages as well.
+Freezing typically occurs in the later stages of Parkinson’s disease, but it can occur in the early stages as well.
 Freezing episodes can be unpredictable and may happen without warning.

 One thing to remember is that this condition often worsens as the disease progresses.
-But, not all persons with Parkinson’s disease suffer from freezing of gait.
+But, not all persons with Parkinson’s disease suffer from the freezing of gait.

-If you or your loved one suffers from this, please speak to your doctor, seek the help of a physical or occupational therapist and take advantage of the tools that can help you.
+If you or your loved one suffers from this, please speak to your doctor, seek the help of a physical or occupational therapist, and take advantage of the tools that can help you.

-What Triggers Freezing Of Gait In Someone With Parkinson’s Disease?
+What Triggers Freezing of Gait in Someone With Parkinson’s Disease?